Student Disciplinary Regulations (Code of Conduct)

 Iowa State University is an institution that encourages the intellectual and personal growth of its students as scholars and citizens.
 As an educational institution, the university recognizes that the transmission of knowledge, the pursuit of truth, and the development of individuals require the free exchange of ideas, self-expression, and the challenging of beliefs and customs.

-Students have certain rights as members of the university community in addition to those constitutional and statutory rights and privileges inherent from the State of Iowa and the United States of America, and nothing in this document shall be construed so as to limit or abridge students' constitutional rights.
+Students have certain rights as members of the university community in addition to those constitutional and statutory rights and privileges provided by the State of Iowa and the United States of America, and nothing in this document shall be construed so as to violate students' constitutional rights.
 Students have the responsibility not to deny these rights to the other members of the university community.
 Student rights and responsibilities at Iowa State University are listed and explained here.

 2.1 Student Rights and Responsibilities